Menu Close

 Peasantry in India could not play any concrete role either for itself or in the freedom struggle, comparable to peasantry in China.
 Mao himself was from the peasantry class, the organic intellectual of peasantry.
 No such leadership emerged in India.
 Peasantry remained divided on caste and religious lines.

-There are many examples of spontaneous, localized revolts but no all India level organized effort.
-This is also one of the reason behind the failure of land reforms even after independence.
+There are many examples of spontaneous, localized revolts but no all-India level organized effort.
+This is also one of the reasons behind the failure of land reforms even after independence.

 Weak movement.
 Even after independence, there is no strong trade union movement.